rvalitov/zabbix-php-fpm/README.md

 The commands above should return valid JSON data.
 If any error happens then it will be displayed.

 # Compatibility
+Should work with PHP 5.6.x and later, Zabbix 4.0.x and later.
+Can work with any version of ISPConfig as long as you have a valid PHP-FPM status page configuration there.

 Tested with:
 - PHP 7.3
-- Zabbix 4.0.16, 4.2.5
+- Zabbix 4.0.16, 4.2.5, 4.4.4
 - ISPConfig v.3.1.14p2

-Should work with PHP 5.6.x and later, Zabbix 4.0.x and later.
-Can work with any version of ISPConfig as long as you have a valid PHP-FPM status page configuration there.
- Not tested with other versions of Zabbix: if it works, please let me know.